-AS OF NOVEMBER 30, 2021 NET PRODUCTIVE WELLS (1) AVERAGE DAILY PRODUCTION (2) PROVED RESERVES (3) PV-10 (3) (in % PROVED ACRES GROSS NET (Boe/d) (MBoe) thousands) % OIL DEVELOPED Williston Basin 46,013 4,821 112 9,394 39,609 \$ 548,378 70% 63% Central Rockies (4) 179 66 13 770 2,925 54,555 61% 95% Total 46,192 4,887 125 10,164 42,534 \$ 602,934 69% 65%
+AS OF NOVEMBER 30, 2021 NIETE PRODUC WELL AVERAGE DAILY PROVED PV-10(3) A/ PROVED NET ACRES GROSS NET PRODUCTION (2) (Boe/d) (MBoe) (in thousands) % OIL % PROVED DEVELOPED Williston Basin 46,013 4,821 112 9,394 39,609 \$ 547,294 70% 63% Central Rockies (4) 179 66 13 770 2,925 54,319 61% 95% Total 46,192 4,887 125 10,164 42,534 \$ 601,631 69% 65%

 - (1) In addition, we have royalty interests in 992 productive wells. - (2) Represents the average daily production over the month ended November 30, 2021. - (3) Proved reserve quantities and related PV-10 values have been derived from a WTI oil price of \$64.81 per Bbl and Henry Hub natural gas price of \$3.46 per MMBtu, which were calculated using an average of the first-day-of-the-month price for each month within the 12 months ended November 30, 2021 as required by SEC and FASB guidelines.
-PV-10 is a non-GAAP financial measure that does not include the effects of income taxes on future net revenues, and are not intended to represent fair market value of our oil and natural gas properties.
-For a definition of and reconciliation of PV-10 to its nearest GAAP financial measure, see "Selected Historical Financial Data-Non-GAAP Financial Information." - (4) Includes Denver-Julesburg and Powder River Basin assets, consisting primarily of wellbore only ownership.
+PV-10 is a non-GAAP financial measure that does not include the effects of income taxes on future net revenues, and is not intended to represent fair market value of our oil and natural gas properties.
+For a definition of and reconciliation of PV-10 to Standardized Measure, the nearest GAAP financial measure, see "Selected Historical Financial Data-Non-GAAP Financial Information."
+Vitesse's PV-10 has historically been computed on the same basis as our Standardized Measure because it does not include a provision for future income taxes.
+Following the Spin-Off, we will be a corporation subject to entity-level income taxes.
+As a result, our calculation of PV-10 for annual periods following the Spin-Off will be adjusted upward for estimated future income tax expense, computed by applying the then applicable year end statutory tax rates to future pretax net cash flows, less the tax basis of the properties involved and utilization of available tax carryforwards related to oil and gas operations. - (4) Includes Denver-Julesburg and Powder River Basin assets, consisting primarily of wellbore only ownership.

-In addition to the proved reserves shown in the table above, we believe our acreage includes over 200 net undeveloped drilling locations not currently classified as proved, containing up to 160,000 MBoe of incremental reserves, as of November 30, 2021, using the same pricing as above.
+In addition to the proved reserves shown in the table above, we believe our acreage includes over 200 net undeveloped drilling locations not currently classified as proved as of November 30, 2021, using the same pricing as above.
 We identify drilling locations based on our assessment of current geologic, engineering and land data.
 This includes current well spacing information per drilling and spacing unit derived from state agencies and our operators.
 We generally do not have evidence of our operators' long-term development plans, but we use a deterministic approach to define and allocate locations to proved, probable and possible reserves.
 While many of our undeveloped drilling locations qualify as geologic and engineering proved reserves, we limit our proved undeveloped reserves to those locations that are reasonably certain to be developed over the next five years.